Beginning Tools – Part 1 Measuring, Marking and Layout

 YMHOS

-A bukkiri gagari rip saw This is one of a matched set of rip/crosscut saws custom-forged by Choujiro (Azuma-san) for a temple carpenter who never picked them up.
+A bukkiri gagari rip saw This is one of a matched set of rip/crosscut saws custom-forged by Choujiro (Azuma-san) for a temple carpenter 30 or 40 years ago who never picked them up from the store where he placed the order.
 Notice the curved back peaking towards the end, the golden temper discoloration typical of handsaws made in Eastern Japan, and the old-fashioned forge-welded iron tang.
 With a toothline length of 330mm and progressive teeth (smaller towards the tang), this is a serious saw for serious work.

 To learn more about and to peruse our tools, please click the “Pricelist” link here or at the top of the page.
 To ask questions, please the “Contact Us” form located immediately below.
 You won’t be ignored.

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, treacherous X, Harvard University, or H. Clinton’s IT dude and so won’t sell, share, or profitably “misplace” your information.
-If I lie may someone bukkiri my neck.
+If I lie may the toothy gods of handsaws bukkiri my neck.

 Relevant Articles